Movers warned about former Henrico Police Officer charged with murders

-HENRICO COUNTY, Va. -- Two movers inside a Henrico home when a former police officer allegedly killed his wife and stepdaughter told police they were warned about Robert Crowder.
+HENRICO COUNTY, Va. -- Two movers inside a Henrico home when a former police officer allegedly killed his wife and stepdaughter told police they were warned about Richard Crowder.

 The movers were inside Crowder's Phillips Woods Drive home on Saturday to help his wife, identified as 53-year-old Diane Crowder, move out.